GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 The ad tech company sets aggregatable values when a user converts.

-### Contribution budget

 To protect user privacy, contributions from each user has an upper limit.
 Across all aggregatable values associated with a single source (ad click or view), no value can be higher than a certain contribution limit.

 We'll refer to this limit as the `CONTRIBUTION_BUDGET`.
 In the <a href="https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md">explainer</a>, this limit is called the **L1 budget**, but it's the same as the `CONTRIBUTION_BUDGET`.